 Silviculture is the active management of forests at the stand or coupe level.
 The selection of the most appropriate silviculture system is integral to the sustainable management of native forests.
-Tasmania's native forests vary from tall wet eucalypt dominated forests, dry sclerophyll forests to higher altitude
+Tasmania's native forests vary from tall wet eucalypt-dominated forests, dry sclerophyll forests to higher altitude eucalypt wet and dry forest.
+AKSFS manages a broad cross-section of these forest types.
+There are many different forest communities, some significantly reduced in size due to clearing and change of land use.
+AKSFS predominantly manages drier regrowth forest.
+Tasmania's Permanent Forest Estate Policy ensures that forest cover is maintained at 95% of the 1996 level across the State and applies to forest community extent within bioregions.

-FMS001 Version 6.4 Page 17
+FMS001 Version 8.1 Page 22

 Printed Versions of this document are uncontrolled.
 For the latest version please refer to the relevant Dropbox folder

 Authorised by: A Stonjek, Director

 The use of appropriate silviculture ensures that the productivity of the forest is maintained.
-Combined with the requirements of the Forest Practices Code, this provides that principles of sustainable forest management are applied throughout planning and operational phases
+Combined with the requirements of the Forest Practices Code, this provides that principles of sustainable forest management are applied throughout the planning and operational phases

-The regeneration requirements of native forests varies with the type of forest and silviculture system applied.
-Wet eucalypt forests require some form of catastrophic event, usually a clear fall and burning regime followed by seeding, whereas drier forests tend to be multi-aged shade tolerant eucalypts that regenerate by seedling and advanced growth retention.
-Monitoring of the success of regeneration is a requirement of the Forest Practices Code and is undertaken by AKSFS at 1 year post harvest, a discrete operational phase requiring a certificate of compliance.
+The regeneration requirements of native forests vary with the type of forest and silviculture system applied.
+Wet eucalypt forests require some form of a catastrophic event, usually a clear fall and burning regime followed by seeding, whereas drier forests tend to be multi-aged shade-tolerant eucalypts that regenerate by seedling and advanced growth retention.
+Monitoring of the success of regeneration is a requirement of the Forest Practices Code and is undertaken by AKSFS at 1-year post-harvest, a discrete operational phase requiring a certificate of compliance.
 Management of native forests could be termed organic forestry as there are virtually no chemical inputs and the systems tend to reflect natural disturbance regimes.